netblue30/firejail/.github/ISSUE_TEMPLATE/bug_report.md

 - Linux distribution and version (e.g. "Ubuntu 20.04" or "Arch Linux")
 - Firejail version (`firejail --version`).
-  If you use a development version also the commit from which firejail was compiled (`git rev-parse HEAD`).
+- If you use a development version of firejail, also the commit from which it was compiled (`git rev-parse HEAD`).

 ### Checklist

-- [ ] The issues is caused by firejail (i.e running the program by path (e.g. `/usr/bin/vlc`) "fixes" it).
+- [ ] The issues is caused by firejail (i.e. running the program by path (e.g. `/usr/bin/vlc`) "fixes" it).
 - [ ] I can reproduce the issue without custom modifications (e.g. globals.local).
 - [ ] The program has a profile.
 (If not, request one in `https://github.com/netblue30/firejail/issues/1139`)
 - [ ] The profile (and redirect profile if exists) hasn't already been fixed [upstream](https://github.com/netblue30/firejail/tree/master/etc).